 The Worker Adjustment and Retraining Notification (WARN) Act is a federal law that requires employers with 100 or more employees to provide at least 60 days’ notice to employees before a plant closing or mass layoff.
-With the many large reductions in force that have occurred recently, the Act has been highlighted in the news.
+When a large reduction in force is publicized, the Act is often in the news.
 Some employers have been called out by former employees for cutting corners and not abiding by the law.
 What’s at stake?

 This article explains the WARN Act at a high level while also providing some considerations to take into account if the WARN Act is on your radar.